Yakovlev MC-21

-By July 2018, it had received 175 firm orders.
+By July 2018, the company had received 175 firm orders.

 In early 2022, international sanctions against Russia were imposed due to the Russian invasion of Ukraine.
 Irkut Corporation was placed on the sanctions lists of the United States, Canada, Switzerland and Ukraine, while United Aircraft Corporation was placed on the sanctions lists of the United States, European Union, Japan, Switzerland, France, Belgium and Ukraine, and the European Union Aviation Safety Agency (EASA) suspended all work on type certification of the MC-21.
-To circumvent the sanctions, Irkut intends to use only Russian avionics and engines.
-On 7 April 2022 Mikhail Mishustin said that the substitution of domestic assemblies should be completed within 2–3 years, and the Russian government expects that the percentage of domestic components in the MC-21 will be 97% by 2022–2024, making it independent of imported equipment.
+To circumvent the sanctions, Irkut decided to use only Russian avionics and engines.

+By early 2024, it had become clear that the design work and additional testing necessary to use Russian-made equipment would delay the launch date to 2025–2026, and that the aircraft would not meet its original weight, range and operating altitude specifications; additionally, industry analysts questioned the feasibility of the revised delivery timeline because the Russian-designed PD-14 engines were unproven and it was unclear if other parts suppliers could meet production targets.

+In 2025, the first mass-produced Aviadvigatel PD-14 engines were delivered, ready for fitment into serial-produced MC-21 aircraft, with all components domestically sourced.
+Rostec head Sergei Chemezov told the press in January 2025 that serial production was expected to begin soon.
+Aeroflot was to receive the first 18 aircraft.
+Completion of the test-flight program was expected by the end of 2026.

 Naming

 In МС‑21 "Магистральный Самолёт 21 века" Magistral'nyj Samoljot 21 veka translates as "mainline aircraft of the 21st century".
 It is marketed in the West as the MC-21, though the aircraft's Russian-language designation transliterates as MS-21.

 In 2013, Russian deputy premier Dmitry Rogozin indicated that it would be designated Yak-242 once it enters serial production, the name of a 1990s proposal of an aircraft of similar size.

 In 2014, Oleg Demchenko, the president of Irkut at the time, also preferred the Yak-242 name, claiming it would better reflect the design bureau behind the aircraft, however, he has also said that any of these renaming decisions would be made after the aircraft first flight and certification work.

+In August 2023, Irkut Corporation formally rebranded the entire company as Yakovlev.